ibm-ecosystem-engineering/OpenshiftVirtualization/README.md

 In the VM details page click the **Console** tap and by default ***VNC Console*** got selected.
 You can able see OS boot configuration progress.

-## OS Installation and Configuration
+## OS installation and configuration

 Based on your ISO image of Operating System the configuration will begins.
 For this case, we are using **RHEL 8** ISO image for creating RHEL based Linux VM.